-Nachas offers programs and services for students in grades one through eight, who have language based learning disabilities and perform optimally in a combined self-contained and inclusion based classroom.
-Only students whose behaviors are managed and appropriate for a classroom setting are accepted into the Nachas program.
+The Nachas Program offers programs and services for students in grades one through eight with language based learning disabilities and perform optimally in a combined self-contained and inclusion based classroom.
+Only students whose behaviors are managed and appropriate for a classroom setting are accepted into the Nachas Program.

-The Nachas average class size consists of a maximum of 8 students within the self-contained program and no more than 4 students within the inclusion program inside a general education setting of 15 students.
-We aim to achieve a low student to teacher ratio of 8:1:1 in self-contained and 4:1:1 within the inclusion setting.
+Our class size consists of a maximum of 8 students within the self-contained program and no more than 4 students within the inclusion program inside a general education setting of 15 students.
+We aim to achieve a low student to teacher ratio of 8:1:1 in a self-contained setting and 4:1:1 within an inclusion setting.
 There is a special education certified teacher within both classroom settings.
 This affords our students the attention necessary to remediate their specific challenges.
 Our skill based instruction uses a multi-sensory approach, where students are taught compensatory strategies.
-Through the use of technology, visual, auditory, tactile strategies, our students are able to benefit from the modality that fits their unique learning style.
-Differentiated instruction allows us to meet the needs of every child through individualized student- centered education.
-Students are placed into fluid learning groups based on their need.
+Through use of technology, as well as visual, auditory, and tactile strategies, our students benefit from the modality that fits their unique learning style.
+Differentiated instruction allows us to meet the needs of every child through individualized, student-centered education.
+Students are placed into fluid learning groups based on their needs.

 Our highly trained staff includes: